 Injector blast cabinets, also known as suction blast cabinets, are chosen if a less intensive blasting operation is sufficient to treat the object.
 With an injector blast cabinet, the abrasive comes out of the nozzle at a speed of 80 meters per second.
 The abrasive is accelerated by the venturi (suction principle).
 2 hoses run to the blasting gun, one for the air and one for the abrasive.
 The technique that ensures an optimal venturi operation in the blast gun, is essential.
 This guarantees an efficient and trouble-free blasting process and also causes much less wear to the blasting gun.
 The right ratio between abrasive and air is achieved by setting the air valve in the mixing chamber under the cabinet.
 This mixing chamber largely determines, together with the gun combination and air injectors, how well and efficient the blast cabinet can work.

 Applications of an injector blast cabinet are cleaning, rust removal and deburring, matting, roughing and decoding of surfaces.
 The main advantage of an injector blast cabinet is that the cabinet requires lower investment and that it can be blasted for a long time without delay.
 The air consumption is also lower in this cabinet (1000 litres per minute at 6 bar blast pressure).
 Always make sure that you use dry compressed air for blasting work.
 We advise you to connect a freeze dryer to your compressor.

 In a nutshell: Choose an injector blast cabinet for slightly less intensively treated surfaces.
 An injector blast cabinet is cheaper to buy, but the blasting takes a little longer.
-In this field, we offer the Normfinish DI suction blast cabinet and the Mistral MI-02.
+In this field, we offer the Normfinish DI suction blast cabinet, the Mistral MI 02 and Mistral MI 03.

 Advice from our experts